elc1798/elc1798.github.io/_posts/2017-05-21-Project-Libra-First-Draft-Chapter-1-Part-1.md

 date: 2017-05-21
 ---

-## Prologue

-Life is a strange thing.
-Full of twists and turns, full of monotonous and boring routines, full of unexpected events.
-Mine just happened to be more fast paced than most.
-But still, as I slowly fade away, I remain confused as to how things turned out how they did, and even more confused about who I am, and how I feel about the way I lived my life.
-My best friend, before she took her last breath, told me that life was like a performance.
-You work your heart out practicing and training.
-Then after a fleeting moment, all your efforts create something beautiful, or end up not having any meaning at all. *Live to have no regrets.*

-I don't know whether or not my efforts paid off or not.
-All I know is that I'm tired of this ridiculously long life of mine.
-The number of regrets that I have about my actions and decisions seems like an ocean compared to the number of achievements that I'm proud of.
-But still, those miniscule moments seem to be the only thing that kept me going for so long.

-I've williningly tarnished my reputation and image.
-I've been branded as a devil and a demon.
-I can't disagree with those titles after all I've done, but to some extent, I enjoy it.
-The least I could do to atone for my sins was to take the hits for those that gave me salvation.

-Thousand of years from now, I hope the chronicles of our adventures fade away with time, this civilization consumed by the next.
-I hope the same mistakes aren't made again.
-But alas, of course, history will repeat itself.
-I leave behind this manuscript to those who find it, in the hopes that the future will learn from our mistakes.

 ## Chapter 1

-I steeled my nerves as I took a step forward, raising my arm, preparing to strike.

 "Please...
 Please, I have a family!
 Don't do this!"
 My victim squirmed in the corner of the room, eyes wide with fear.
 Her voice was quivering as she pleaded more and more.

-One more step forward.
-The muscles in my right arm tensed.
+*You also have a second lover and a child who isn't your husband's.*

 "Please, no!
 I promise!
 I'll give you as much money as you want!
-I'll make any political decisions you want!
+I'll give you as much political power as I can!
 Please, don't take me away from my family!"

+*Like I need money.
+Or political power.
+Who even is your family at this point?*

 She was crying, her mind breaking.
-I could feel the turmoil in her mind, as she struggled to accept her impending death.
+I could feel the turmoil of her thoughts, as she struggled to accept her impending death.

-One more step forward.
-I was within striking distance now.
+I took a step forward, well within striking distance.
 Her pleas and cries seemed louder and unending.
-I shifted the grip on the handle of my katana.
+I spun my oversized butterfly knife from a reverse grip to a forward one, sending a jarring metallic ringing through the room.
+Her eyes went wide.

 "Please, no!
 No!
 NO!
 N-"

+I lunged forward and stabbed her throat, cutting her screams short and impaling her into the wall.
+I kept my arm there, holding the blade in place as she tried pulling it out, cutting her hands up in the process.
+She sputtered, gasping for air as she spat out blood.
+The light left her eyes, wide from terror and shock, as her body slumped, her bleeding hands falling to the ground with a thump.

-*Shkk!* The blood splattered on the wall as I slashed her throat.
-I stood still for a moment, as it was suddenly silent.
-No more cries, no more scrambling thoughts, nor more screaming.
+It was silent.
+No more cries, no more scrambling thoughts, no more screaming.

-Peace and quiet. *How tranquil.* A light breeze came through the window, the moonlight illuminating the mess that was the study.
+Peace and quiet. *How tranquil.* A light breeze came through the ajar window, the moonlight illuminating the mess that was the study.
 Papers and books scattered on the floor, chairs and desks flipped over.
-I waded through the mess and exitted the room, walking down the hallway strewn with the bodies of all the guards that I'd killed just minutes ago.
+I waded through the mess and left the room, walking down the hallway strewn with the bodies of unconscious guards.

 I walked out the front door of the mansion and stopped.

 "The mission?"
 A rough, deep, masculine voice sounded from my left.

 "Completed.
-No survivors.
+President Brian is dead.
 The message was delivered."
 I responded in a calm tone.

 "Good work, Fem.
 Let's head to the pickup location."
 The captain boosted himself off the wall he was leaning on and leapt forward, walking down the path towards